Henry Bishop (composer): Music

-Bishop's "operas" were written in a style and format that satisfied the audiences of his day.
+Heavily influenced by Mozart and Rossini, Bishop's "operas" were written in a style and format that satisfied the audiences of his day.
 They have more in common with the earlier, native English ballad opera genre, or with modern musicals, than the classical opera of continental Europe with full recitatives.
 His first opera, The Circassian's Bride (1809), had one performance at Drury Lane before the theatre burned down and the score was lost.
 Bishop reconstructed it from memory.

 Between 1816 and 1828, Bishop composed the music for a series of Shakespearean operas staged by Frederic Reynolds.
 But these, and the numerous works, operas, burlettas, cantatas, incidental music etc. which he wrote are mostly forgotten.
 Even his limited partnerships with various composers – including Joseph Edwards Carpenter, Thomas Simpson Cooke and Stephen Glover – are often overlooked.
 The year 1816 also saw the composition of a string quartet in C minor.

 His most successful operas were The Virgin of the Sun (1812), The Miller and his Men (1813), Guy Mannering (1816), and Clari, or the Maid of Milan (1823).
 Clari, with a libretto by the American John Howard Payne, included the song Home!
 Sweet Home!, which became enormously popular.
 In 1852 Bishop 'relaunched' the song as a parlour ballad.
 It was popular in the United States throughout the American Civil War and after.

 According to music historian Anne Gilchrist: